United States Army Signal Corps: World War II

 The Army Chief Signal Officer (CSO) was responsible for establishing and maintaining communications service schools for officers and enlisted soldiers, ranging in qualifications from those holding doctorates to functional illiterates.
-The single pre-war Signal training site was Fort Monmouth, New Jersey.
-To keep up with the demand for more signallers, the CSO opened more training facilities: Camp Crowder, Missouri; Camp Kohler, California; and Camp Murphy, Florida.
+The single prewar Signal Corps training site was Fort Monmouth, New Jersey.
+To keep up with the demand for more signalers, the CSO opened more training facilities: Camp Crowder, Missouri; Camp Kohler, California; and Camp Murphy, Florida.

-The Eastern Signal Corps Training Center at Fort Monmouth consisted of an officers' school, an officer candidate school, an enlisted school and a basic training center at subpost Camp Wood.
+The Eastern Signal Corps Training Center at Fort Monmouth consisted of an officers' school, an officer candidate school, an enlisted school and a basic training center at sub post Camp Wood.
 The officer candidate school operated from 1941 to 1946 and graduated 21,033 Signal Corps second lieutenants.

 The term "RADAR" was coined by the Navy in 1940 and agreed to by the Army in 1941.
-The first Signal Corps Field Manual on Aircraft Warning Service defined RADAR as "a term used to designate radio sets SCR (Signal Corps Radio)-268 and SCR-270 and similar equipment".
-The SCR-268 and 270 were not radios at all, but were designated as such to keep their actual function secret.
+The first Signal Corps Field Manual on Aircraft Warning Service defined RADAR as "a term used to designate radio sets SCR-268 and SCR-270 and similar equipment".
+The SCR-268 and SCR-270 were not radios at all, but were designated as such to keep their actual function secret.
 Although important offensive applications have since been developed, radar emerged historically from the defensive need to counter the possibility of massive aerial bombardment.

 In 1941, the laboratories at Fort Monmouth developed the SCR-300, the first FM backpack radio.
-Its pioneering frequency modulation circuits provided front-line troops with reliable, static-free communications.
+Its frequency modulation circuits provided front-line troops with reliable, static-free communications.
 The labs also fielded multichannel FM radio relay sets (e.g., AN/TRC-1) in the European Theater of Operations as early as 1943.
 Multichannel radio broadcasting allowed several channels of communications to be broadcast over a single radio signal, increasing security and range and relieving frequency spectrum crowding.

 In December 1942, the War Department directed the Signal Corps General Development Laboratories and the Camp Evans Signal Lab to combine into the Signal Corps Ground Service (SCGS) with headquarters at Bradley Beach, New Jersey (Hotel Grossman).
-The department also directed the Signal Corps Ground Service to cut total military and civilian personnel from 14,518 military and civilian personnel to 8,879 by August 1943.
+The department also directed the Signal Corps Ground Service to reduce its workforce from 14,518 to 8,879 personnel by August 1943.
 In June 1944, "Signees", former Italian prisoners of war, arrived at Fort Monmouth to perform housekeeping duties.
 A lieutenant colonel and 500 enlisted men became hospital, mess, and repair shop attendants, relieving American soldiers from these duties.